 Why choose us?

 Public health practice has become increasingly challenging.
 The emergence of new diseases, the threat of global climate change and terrorism, the steady increase of the world’s population and the globalisation of world economies have placed public health policy and practice at the forefront of government agendas.
-The School of Public Health has a proven track record for preparing its graduates to meet these critical challenges and to successfully work in the field of public health and make a difference.
+The School has a proven track record for preparing its graduates to meet these critical challenges and to successfully work in the field of public health and make a difference.

 Australians deficient in sunshine vitamin